petr-ngn/deepnote-hackathon/README.md

 -  each document has to folow this naming convention: `<company_name>_<document_type>_<year>.pdf`
   - e.g., `twsa_rozvaha_2020.pdf`, `twsa_balancesheet_2020.pdf`, or `twsa_vysledovka_2020.pdf`, `twsa_profitloss_2020.pdf`.

-In `.pdf_examples/` directory are uploaded PDF examples of TWSA company where had been used during demo presentation, so feel free to use them too and uploaded them into our app!
+In `.pdf_examples/` directory are uploaded PDF examples of TWSA company which had been used during demo presentation, so feel free to use them too and uploaded them into our app!

 App interface:
 <p align="center">